-EMT Information Coordinator The Information Coordinator is responsible for ensuring accurate and appropriate collection and recording of information The Information Coordination is responsible advising the EMT Scribe, as required, regarding room set up and populating the display charts Activate/Update Upon activation, attend the EMT as directed - report to EMT Planning for briefing and requirements Assist EMT Planning with EM Room setup - confirm all equipment is present and functioning Prepare recording devices for use e.g. whiteboards, laptops etc. Compile an initial Situation Report, collating all the key event information and data - provide to the EMT Leader for review and distribution On instruction from the EMT Planning, assist in initiating a team log of events - consult EMT members as necessary for clarification and details of response actions undertaken so far Maintain a record of the status on the Status Board as directed by the EMT Leader Record / document EMT briefing meetings - record decisions, actions and outcomes Update event records immediately following EMT briefings Assist EMT Planning with preparation of event SITREPs lssues Record / document EMT issues Information updates / current event statistics and data - gather, compile and provide to the EMT Leader C Key event information - identify required information categories with EMT Leader (e.g. geographical area affected, number of customers impacted, resources deployed, response / recovery duration) Stakeholders Record stakeholder identification, prioritisation and notifications EMT Leader - provide information and statistics on the size and scale of the event, assist with their distribution to internal stakeholders Actions Maintain an accurate and chronological team log / record of events Your recording function is critical - DO NOT get involved in any other activities Record actions / tasks assigned to EMT members and track their status - inform EMT members of overdue tasks / unfulfilled commitments record, volume of information is too great, too many discussions occurring simultaneously) Request additional Information Coordinators as required - assign tasks and responsibilities Clarify any confusion of events / actions as soon as apparent Prepare and populate an information template to capture key event information Display and maintain information hardcopies in EMR (e.g. media releases, contact lists, event details - maps, details of event scene) Actions Be prepared to compile and distribute minutes / status summaries during the event as required - liaise with EMT Planning for assistance Maintain a record of EMT members assigned to team roles / present in the EM Room Consider shift handover for extended responses - including for support personnel Log of Events - maintain / record TEAM decisions, actions and contacts Concluding Actions Enter any outstanding information into recording logs / devices U Identify and complete any outstanding actions and obligations Participate in event debriefs as necessary - act as recording secretary Assist EMT Planning to collect and consolidate log sheets and written records / correspondence into a master event log
+EMT Information Coordinator The Information Coordinator is responsible for ensuring accurate and appropriate collection and recording of information The Information Coordination is responsible advising the EMT Scribe, as required, regarding room set A -4 up and populating the display charts Upon activation, attend the EMT as directed - report to EMT Planning for briefing and requirements Assist EMT Planning with EM Room setup - confirm all equipment is present and functioning Prepare recording devices for use e.g. whiteboards, laptops etc. EMT Leader for review and distribution On instruction from the EMT Planning, assist in initiating a team log of events - consult EMT members as necessary for clarification and details of response actions undertaken so far Maintain a record of the status on the Status Board as directed by the EMT Leader Record / document EMT briefing meetings - record decisions, actions and outcomes Update event records immediately following EMT briefings Assist EMT Planning with preparation of event SITREPs lssu les Record / document EMT issues Information updates / current event statistics and data - gather, compile and provide to the EMT Leader Key event information - identify required information categories with EMT Leader (e.g. geographical area affected, number of customers impacted, resources deployed, response / recovery duration) Stal keholders Record stakeholder identification, prioritisation and notifications EMT Leader - provide information and statistics on the size and scale of the event, assist with their distribution to internal stakeholders Acti ions Maintain an accurate and chronological team log / record of events Your recording function is critical - DO NOT get involved in any other activities Record actions / tasks assigned to EMT members and track their status - inform EMT members of overdue tasks / unfulfilled commitments Notify EMT Planning if you are having trouble maintaining event records (e.g. unsure of what to record, volume of information is too great, too many discussions occurring simultaneously) Request additional Information Coordinators as required - assign tasks and responsibilities Clarify any confusion of events / actions as soon as apparent Prepare and populate an information template to capture key event information Display and maintain information hardcopies in EMR (e.g. media releases, contact lists, event details - maps, details of event scene) Acti ions Be prepared to compile and distribute minutes / status summaries during the event as required - liaise with EMT Planning for assistance Maintain a record of EMT members assigned to team roles / present in the EM Room Consider shift handover for extended responses - including for support personnel Log of Events - maintain / record TEAM decisions, actions and contacts Con ncluding Actions Enter any outstanding information into recording logs / devices Identify and complete any outstanding actions and obligations Participate in event debriefs as necessary - act as recording secretary Assist EMT Planning to collect and consolidate log sheets and written records / correspondence into a master event log